-Kristin Cavallari’s Husband Jay Cutler Returns to NFL, Strikes $10 Million Deal with Miami Dolphins
+Jay Cutler Returns to NFL, Strikes $10 Million Deal with Dolphins

 Jay Cutler has signed a one-year, $10 million contract with the Miami Dolphins, just three months after retiring and becoming a game analyst in May, according to ESPN.

-Cutler was initially reluctant about returning to football, and Miami even raised it’s monetary offer for the quarter back — the multi-million-dollar deal stands to make $3 million in incentives, according to the sports site.
+Cutler was initially reluctant about returning to football, and Miami even raised its monetary offer for the quarter back — the multi-million-dollar deal stands to make $3 million in incentives, according to the sports site.

 The 34-year-old spent the last few months working with Fox Sports and officials with the network gave their well wishes in a statement to ESPN, saying “We loved our time working with Jay and wish him the best back on the field this year with the Dolphins.”

-Although Cutler, who is married to Kristin Cavallari, 30, has not released a statement about the news, he celebrated the deal in a Tweet, simply writing, “Fins Up!”
+Cutler, who is married to Kristin Cavallari, 30, has not released a statement about the news.

 Kristin Cavallari’s Husband Jay Cutler Leaves NFL for TV Job